-Ski Resorts near Tokyo
+Ski resorts near Tokyo

 There are plenty of great ski resorts within easy reach of Tokyo that serve as good, cheaper alternatives to the famous slopes of Niseko in Hokkaidō.
-You can even go skiing or snowboarding as a day trip from Tokyo at ski resorts like Gala Yuzawa, or the amusingly named Snow Town Yeti on Mount Fuji.
+You can even go skiing or snowboarding as a day trip from Tokyo at ski resorts like Gala Yuzawa, or the amusingly named Fujiyama Snow Resort Yeti on Mount Fuji.

 The resorts on Honshū (the main island where Tokyo is) tend to be less popular and less expensive than Hokkaidō, particularly during the week.
-So if you’re flexible, keep an eye on the forecast and catch an empty mid-week slope on a clear sunny day after some heavy snow fall.
+So, if you’re flexible, keep an eye on the forecast and catch an empty mid-week slope on a clear, sunny day after some heavy snowfall.

-Ski Resorts in Hokkaidō
+Ski resorts in Hokkaidō

-If you’re a powder addict and cost is no objective, then you might want to fly away from Tokyo up to Hokkaidō, where average temperatures are much lower so powder snow is more likely.
+If you’re a powder addict and cost is no consideration, then you might want to fly away from Tokyo up to Hokkaidō, where average temperatures are much lower, so powder snow is more likely.
 The most popular area is Niseko, which has multiple resorts including Annupuri, Grand Hirafu, Hanazono, and Niseko Village.
 There is also Tomamu Ski Resort in Sapporo.
 We have guides on getting around, as well as tips on what to see in nearby Sapporo.

 Things to know before skiing and snowboarding in Japan